-US Appeals Court for the ninth circuit upholding of a lower court ruling protecting the Swinomish Indian Tribal Community's right to sue to enforce an agreement that restricts the number of trains that can cross its reservation in northwest Washington state.

-DAPL Civil Action No. 16-1534 continues, but it now appears DAPL will continue normal operations through March 2022.
+- US Appeals Court for the ninth circuit upholding of a lower court ruling protecting the Swinomish Indian Tribal Community's right to sue to enforce an agreement that restricts the number of trains that can cross its reservation in northwest Washington state. - DAPL Civil Action No. 16-1534 continues, but the courts have now ruled that DAPL can continue normal operations through March 2022.

-Drilling activity is slowly increasing but remains volatile due to oil price uncertainty.
-Operators continue to maintain a permit inventory of approximately 12 months.
+Drilling activity is slowly increasing and operators continue to maintain a permit inventory of approximately 12 months.